SharePoint/sp-dev-docs/docs/apis/webhooks/lists/create-subscription.md

 **If your application is a SharePoint add-in:**

-You must grant the add-in at least the following permission(s) or higher:
+You must grant the SharePoint add-in the following permission(s) or higher:

 Scope | Permission Rights
 ------|------------